birdbrainswagtrain/dredark/.github/ISSUE_TEMPLATE/bug_report.md

 - What server did the bug occur in and when did it occur?

 - What ship did the bug occur on and what is it's {hex code}?

+---

+*Place an X (no spaces) between the brackets to confirm that you have read the line below.*
+- [ ] **I have searched the closed and open issues to make sure that this problem has not already been reported.**